prasanthrangan/hyprdots/README.md

 Plymouth and secureboot added

 **Todo:**
-Add theme change options buttons to system menu and remove from waybar create a minimal App Launcher theme
+Add theme change options buttons to system menu and remove from waybar<br>
+create a minimal App Launcher theme<br>

 Thanks to  [prasanthrangan](https://github.com/prasanthrangan) and [JaKooLit](https://github.com/JaKooLit/) for the base.
 Thanks to [myyc](https://gist.github.com/myyc/) for arch install guidance.